 Camping is available around the country.
-There are a few hundred campgrounds scattered around, with prices costing around 20 GEL ($7 USD) per night for two people and a tent (closer to 25 GEL/$9 USD) during peak season).
-Wild camping is also legal in Georgia as long as you’re not camping on someone’s private property.
+There are a few hundred campgrounds scattered around, with prices costing around 10-25 GEL per night for two people and a tent.
+Wild camping is legal in Georgia as long as you’re not camping on someone’s private property.

 Backpacking Georgia Suggested Budgets

-Georgia is a great place for backpackers as both food and accommodation are so cheap.
-However there are still some ways you can keep costs even further down.
-Here are my tips on saving money when you visit:
+Georgia is a great place for backpackers as both food and accommodation are affordable.
+However, there are still ways you can cut costs even further.
+Here are some tips on how to save money in Georgia:

-- Take a free walking tour – Tbilisi offers a handful of free walking tours which are great ways to get familiar with the city and the culture.
-(Just be sure to tip your guide at the end!
+- Take a free walking tour – Tbilisi Free Walking Tour offers free walking tours which are a great way to get familiar with the city and the culture.
+Just be sure to tip your guide at the end!

-- Drink the tap water – The water in Georgia is perfectly safe to drink, so an easy way to save money is to make sure you have a reusable water bottle.
+- Drink the tap water – The water in Georgia is perfectly safe to drink, so an easy way to save money is to bring a reusable water bottle.
 LifeStraw is my go-to brand since their bottles have built-in filters that ensure your water is always clean and safe.

-- Wild camp – If you really want to save money in Georgia, camping is perfectly legal on public land.
+- Wild camp – If you really want to save money in Georgia, bring a tent.
+Camping is perfectly legal on public land.

-- Cook your own meals – Many hostels here include kitchen facilities, so if you want to save money make sure you book accommodation with a kitchen.
-Buying your own groceries may not be as glamorous as going out to eat, but it will definitely save you money!
+- Cook your own meals – Many hostels here include kitchen facilities, so if you want to save money, book accommodation with a kitchen.
+Buying your own groceries may not be as glamorous as going out to eat, but it definitely saves money!

-- Walk everywhere – All of the major towns and cities in Georgia are quite walkable, so skip the public transportation if you want to save a few extra Lari.
+- Walk everywhere – All of the major towns and cities in Georgia are quite walkable, so skip the public transportation (and the taxis) if you want to save a few extra Lari.

 You can find some incredibly cheap accommodation options throughout Georgia.
-These are some of my favorite places to stay in Georgia:
+These are some of my suggested places to stay in Georgia:

 - Boutique Hotel and Hostel Medusa (Batumi)